fmichea/lpbm/doc/introduction.rst

 text files, and this project helps you manage them and generate a bunch of html files that make a nice little blog.

-This approach is insteresting for few reasons:
+This approach is interesting for few reasons:

  * First you don't need to use any program to write your articles.
-Indeed, your standart editor (the one in which you write text or code) will just do.
+Indeed, your standard editor (the one in which you write text or code) will just do.
  * Since articles and lpbm files are basically text files, you can use whatever you want to sync them.
 Indeed I foster you a DCVS like git or mercurial.

 Features
 --------

-LPBM is shiped with most of the features you want on a blog.
+lpbm is shipped with most of the features you want on a blog.
 Please keep in mind that I broke most of the program on purpose, to enhance code base enough so that I won't have to break it that much later when it's used by someone other than me (hopefully).